 One of the most straightforward examples would be how you place the image text tags rightly, insert the CAPTCHA alternate options and present the captions, which can be useful for any medium.

 Nowadays, lots of companies build their websites on WordPress.
-Interestingly, one can get Accessibility Ready WordPress Themes to use them for the sites.
+Interestingly, one can get Accessibility Ready WordPress Themes to use for the sites.
 For instance, Ananyoo is one of the WordPress themes having scalable typography and bigger images that are good for all sorts of screens.
-This theme permits the disabled persons in obtaining the website using a keyboard.
+This theme permits disabled persons to obtain the website using a keyboard.